kubeshop/testkube-docs/docs/articles/install/0-overview.md

 control plane or Dashboard.
 All management and test execution tasks are done through the [Testkube CLI](/articles/cli).

 - Learn more about how the [Standalone Agent compares](/articles/open-source-or-pro)
-- Learn more about how to [deploy the standalong agent][deploy-standalone].
+- Learn more about how to [deploy the Standalone Agent][deploy-standalone].

 ![Deployment with standalone agent](../../img/architecture-standalone.jpeg)